vikartp/DSA-using-Javascript/DSA-1/Trees/trees.md

 - Best possible scenario Big O of BST is O(logn), which is very close to O(1).
 It also works on 'Divide and Conquer'
 - Since Big O is a measure of worst possible scenario, technically the Big O of a binary search tree is O(n)
+- Omega (best case) and Theta (average case) are both (log n).
+However, worst case is O(n) and Big O measures worst case.
+The typically treat Binary Search Trees as O(log n) but technically they are O(n).

 - For lookup, insert, remove it is going to be O(logn)